- Where to Buy Meat Online: 12 Best Meat Delivery Services - April 12, 2023

 The Delmonico chefs quickly established a name for themselves by refining this cut and calling it the New York strip.
 When word eventually got back to Kansas City, stockyard butchers did a bit of their own branding, too.

 New York strips are often hand selected by the chef to ensure both cut and quality, and the name often insinuates top of the line steak, no matter where you’re ordering it from.
 The New York strip has become one of the most iconic New York steak options because of this.

-Fat and marbling
+Fat and Marbling

 Both steaks have some marbling throughout as well as a thin vein of fat running along one side.
 However, there shouldn’t be any pockets of fat in the middle at all.